Max Stotz: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 I. Gruppe of JG 76 participated in the invasion and returned to its home airfield at Wien-Aspern where it remained until end of October.
 On 26 October, the Gruppenstab and 1.
 Staffel were ordered to Frankfurt Rhein-Main where it was united again with 2. and 3.
 Staffel on 2 November.
 From Frankfurt Rhein-Main, the Gruppe flew fighter protection during the "Phoney War" for the Frankfurt, Rhine and Saar region.
 On 5 November, Stotz received the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).
 The next day, he claimed his first aerial victory over a Royal Air Force (RAF) Bristol Blenheim bomber near Völklingen.
 In April 1940, I. Gruppe moved to an airfield at Mainz-Finthen, originally named Fliegerhorst Ober-Olm.
 The Gruppe stayed at Ober-Olm until the Battle of France began.

 On 11 May, I. Gruppe moved from Ober-Olm to Wengerohr, present-day a suburb of Wittlich.
 From Wengerohr, the unit flew combat air patrols in the area of Montmédy, Charleville-Mézières and Bastogne.
 On 14 May, I. Gruppe flew combat missions over the Meuse and Sedan area during the Battle of Sedan.
 In this action, Stotz claimed two Fairey Battle light bombers shot down over the Sedan combat area.
-Following the German advance into France, I. Gruppe was moved to a airfields at Bastogne and Nives on 15 May.
+Following the German advance into France, I. Gruppe was moved to an airfields at Bastogne and Nives on 15 May.
 On 19 May, Stotz claimed a Potez 63 and a Morane-Saulnier M.S.406 west of Laon.
 This earned him the Iron Cross 1st Class (Eisernes Kreuz erster Klasse), awarded to him on 1 June 1940.
 On 21 May, I. Gruppe moved to Charleville from where the unit flew missions in the Battle of Dunkirk.
 On 3 June, I. Gruppe participated in Operation Paula (Unternehmen Paula), an offensive operation to destroy the remaining units of the Armée de l'Air.
 That day, Stotz claimed the destruction of a Curtiss P-36 Hawk fighter west of Épernay.
 Three days later, he claimed two further Curtiss fighters northwest of Amiens.
 The Gruppe was moved to Conteville on 7 June, to Guise on 16 June, and then to Émerainville on 18 June.
 On 19 June, I. Gruppe was withdrawn from France and moved to Brussels on 22 June.